Dangers of Reusing Cooking Oil: Why You Should Avoid Reheated Oil

 The free radicals formed in reused oil can cause oxidative stress, leading to chronic inflammation.
 Chronic inflammation is linked to various health problems, including arthritis, diabetes, and autoimmune diseases.

-The fumes produced by heating oil repeatedly can be harmful when inhaled.
+Repeated exposure to fumes from heating oil can be harmful when inhaled.
 These fumes can irritate the respiratory tract, leading to coughing, throat irritation, and even asthma in severe cases.

 Beyond the health risks, reusing cooking oil also has environmental consequences.
 When oil is reused, it often becomes rancid and eventually needs to be disposed off.
 Improper disposal of used cooking oil can lead to environmental pollution.
 Pouring it down the drain can clog plumbing and contaminate water sources, while disposing off it in the trash can contribute to landfill problems.